Nilp-amin/tum_robocup_exercies/tutorial_1/README.md

 # Tutorial 1 - How to run the code
 For all instructions, it is assumed the ROS packages are already built.
 Also, it is assumed that the ROS workspace is called *catkin_ws*.
+Additionally, the gains are tuned to work in most cases, but not all.
+Hence, the controller is not very robust, but will work in most cases.
 ## Keyboard teleoporation (Exercise 2)
 1. Open two terminals and enter the following commands in all terminals:
 ```